brandur/sorg/content/articles/postgres-reads.md

 And that's it!
 The repository also comes with a simulator that creates a new ride and then immediately tries to read it.
-Running the whole constellation of programs will show that most of the time these reads will be served from a replica, but occasionally from the primary (`default` in Sequel) as replication falls behind or the `observer` hasn't performed its work loop in a while:
+Running the constellation of programs will show that most of the time these reads will be served from a replica, but occasionally from the primary (`default` in Sequel) as replication falls behind or the `observer` hasn't performed its work loop in a while:

 ```
 $ forego start | grep 'Reading ride'